Nikolas-Charalambidis/react-hooks/README.md

 # react-hooks

 A sample React web application automatically built and deployed via Travis CI.
-This application demonstrates my first attempt of using React, hooks and makes it autodeployed with each push to the `master` branch (except the commits ending to `[skip ci]`).
-I made this repository as a tutorial for all who are interested.
-Obviously you are not allowed to depoly to this GitHub Page, yet you will know how to manage your own one :)
+This application demonstrates my first attempt of using React, hooks and makes it autodeployed with each push to the `master` branch (except the commits ending to `[skip ci]` which skips the entire CI engine and is useful for `README.md` commits).

 Disclaimer: I have no idea how exactly `package.json` with `yarn` works and I am fully acknowledged the entire process might be done in a way all simpler, straightener and securer.
 This includes the `GITHUB_TOKEN` usage which probably might be secured using `travis encrypt` and/or a custom script deployment used instead.
-This is the first way worked.
+This is the first way worked and I made this repository as a tutorial for all who are interested.
+Obviously you are not allowed to deploy to this GitHub Page, yet you will know how to manage your own one :)

 ## [https://nikolas-charalambidis.github.io/react-hooks/](https://nikolas-charalambidis.github.io/react-hooks/)